stateright/stateright.github.io/md-src/seeking-consensus.md

 Tracing backwards from the last event, we can see why linearizability is
 violated:

-1. `GetOk(8, 'B')` indicates that `'B'` was the earliest write to finish before this read.
+1. `GetOk(8, 'B')` indicates that `'B'` is the earliest write finishing before the read.
+Also, no operations are concurrent with the read.
 2. `PutOk(4)` was in response to the long running `Put(4, 'C')` operation, indicating that the value `'C'` must have been written at some point between invocation and response.
+Unlike the read, the precise sequencing of this write in relation to other operations is indeterminate due to concurrency).
-3. `GetOk(6, 'A')` indicates that `'A'` was the earliest write to finish before this read.
+3. `GetOk(6, 'A')` indicates that `'A'` is the earliest write finishing before that read.
+Only the write of `'C'` is concurrent with the start and end of the read, so it's possible that the write took effect before or after the read took effect.

 We don't have to trace any further back, as those observations above highlight the anomaly: `'A'` had been the most recent write, then `'C'` may or may not